mit-crpg/OpenMOC/docs/source/devguide/build_system.rst

 After the input is compiled, an executable will be created in the same directory as the input file.
-The execuatalbe can be called directly based on its location or it can be run using the **make run** command described previously with a modification of the ``case`` variable in the Makefile.
+The executable can be called directly based on its location or it can be run using the **make run** command described previously with a modification of the ``case`` variable in the Makefile.